 Small farm-holders are even more dependent on this year's Qurbani to support their families.
-Communities in third world countries do not have a safety net to protect them from losing income due to coronavirus – they need our support.
+Communities in third world countries do not have a safety net to protect them from losing income due to the impact of the pandemic, soaring food prices and economic crises - and they need our support.

-This year, as always, all our animals are sourced from local farmers, helping to boost the local economy during the ongoing pandemic.
+This year, as always, all our animals are sourced from local farmers, helping to boost the local economy in vulnerable communities.

 Now more than ever, it is important to support local farmers by buying animals from them.
 You can do this by giving an extra Qurbani like the Prophet (saw).

 7. Share the blessings of Eid with more families